14 Days Everest Base Camp Trek

 🌟 Tipping Etiquette

 To begin with, tipping is an everyday custom in Nepalese trekking.
-At the end of the trek, it’s customary to thank your guides, porters and other staff.
+At the end of the trek, it’s customary to thank your guides, porters, and other staff.
 Although not obligatory, tips are welcome for their hard work and dedication during the trip.

 With these important points to remember, you'll be on track to tackle the Everest Base Camp Trek and experience one of the most striking and fulfilling trekking adventures in the world.